1988 Democratic Party presidential primaries: Results

-Convention and general election
+Democratic convention

 The Democratic Party Convention was held in Atlanta, Georgia, July 18–21.
 The Dukakis nominating speech delivered by Arkansas governor and future president Bill Clinton was widely criticized as too long and tedious.

 Texas State Treasurer Ann Richards, (who two years later became the state governor in 1990), delivered a memorable keynote address in which she uttered the lines "Poor George [Bush], he can't help it, he was born with a silver foot in his mouth."
 Six years later, Bush's son George W. Bush would deny Richards re-election as Texas Governor in 1994.

 With most candidates having withdrawn and asking their delegates to vote for Dukakis, the tally for president was as follows: